licnep/EDFdocs/README.md

 3) Generating topics:
 =====================

+To generate topics, use a command like:
+`python ~/Desktop/run_anseri.py topics sent_db -s`

+You can use additional options such as:

-To generate topics, use a command like: `python ~/Desktop/run_anseri.py topics sent_db -nf 16 -nd 32 -nt 64 -s -k interesting words`
+`python ~/Desktop/run_anseri.py topics sent_db -nf 16 -nd 32 -nt 64 -s -k interesting words`

 Options are as follows: